Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Introduction

+Despite the importance of near-surface currents, not enough is known about their space-time variability.
 Mapping near-surface oceanic currents on a global scale is a formidable task.
-Quantifying high-frequency motions such as near-inertial flows \cite<e.g.,>{Pollard1970,Alford2003a,Alford2003b,Furuichi2008,chaigneau2008global,Simmons2012}, semi-diurnal and diurnal tides, and the internal gravity wave continuum \cite{GarrettMunk1975} requires high-frequency sampling (e.g., at approximately hourly intervals).
+Quantifying high-frequency motions such as near-inertial flows \cite<e.g.,>{Pollard1970,Alford2003a,Alford2003b,Furuichi2008,chaigneau2008global,Simmons2012}, semidiurnal tides, diurnal tides and other diurnal motions, and the internal gravity wave continuum \cite{GarrettMunk1975} requires high-frequency sampling (e.g., at approximately hourly intervals).
 Time series from moored current meters can be used to separate high-frequency motions from lower-frequency motions including Ekman flows, mesoscale eddies, and the oceanic general circulation.
 Another advantage of mooring lines is the delivery of observations below the ocean surface.
-However, moored data are expensive to deploy and are available only at a relatively small number of geographical locations \cite<see, e.g., Figure 1 of>{Luecke2020}.
+However, moored data are expensive to deploy and are available only at a relatively small number of geographical locations \cite<see, for instance, Figure 1 of>{Luecke2020}.
 Global-scale surface currents can be computed from satellite altimeter measurements of sea-surface height (SSH), providing that tides are removed and the geostrophic assumption is applied to the tide-corrected SSH fields.
 However, altimetry cannot detect near-inertial or Ekman flows, due to the negligible SSH signal in these motions.
-Altimetry measurements are also infrequent in time; the repeat time of the TOPEX/Jason series, for instance, is about 10 days.
+Altimetry measurements are also infrequent in time.
+The repeat time of the TOPEX/Jason series, for instance, is about 10 days.
 The geostrophic velocities computed from altimetry leave out high-frequency contributions to the velocity and hence KE fields.